JRubalcaba/Carranza-Polo/README.md

 #### Rock-paper-scissors dynamic model for the evolution of the costly sexual reproduction

 Carranza and Polo (under review).
+Sexual reproduction with variable mating systems can resist asexuallity in a rock-paper-scissors dynamics.
 Royal Society Open Science.